ATM2100/GuidedWalkThroughOfLinux/Guide.md

 $ tree -L level
 $ tree --charset=ascii
 ```
-Since `tree` is a command that has a similar function to `ls`, you can expect that some of the flags and what they mean to be similar, if not in name in function.
+Since `tree` is a command with a function similar to `ls`, you can expect some of the flags and what they mean to be similar, if not in name in function.
 A good number of these flags are supposed to remind you of using the `ls -al` command.
-Starting with the most obvious one, `tree -a` displays all files, including hidden ones.
-It is worth noting that unlike the `ls -a` command, `tree -a` does not display the `.` or the `..` directories.
+Starting with the most obvious one, `tree -a' displays all files, including hidden ones.
+It is worth noting that unlike the `ls -a' command, `tree -a' does not display the `.` or the `..` directories.
 The other two flags that I will mention that relate to the `ls -l` command directly are the `-h` and `-p` flags.
 The `-h` flag will print the size of the files and directories with human readability in mind.
-This means that instead of it just being a big number, the numbers are simplified to 4K, or 2G.
+The result means that instead of being just a big number, the numbers simplify to 4K, or 2G.
 For example, take:
 ```
 $ ls -l
 drwxrwxr-x  2 root root      4096 June 13  2022  Directory